The Quest to Save Monet’s Beloved French Church From Climate Change

 L’Église de Varengeville, soleil couchant

-According to Christie’s, Monet was fascinated with the landscape in Normandy.
+According to Christie’s, Monet was fascinated by the landscape in Normandy.
 “I can’t help myself from being seduced by these admirable cliffs,” he once said.

 “The year before he painted Eglise de Varengeville, soleil couchant, he had been enchanted by the views at Fécamp; the year after, he would tackle one of the icons of the French landscape, Etretat, which had previously been painted by a number of artists including another of his mentors, and indeed a witness at his wedding, Gustave Courbet,” Christie’s explains.